Karnan123/Smart-Irrigation-Controller/README.md

-# SmartVineyard Controller
+# Smart-Irrigation Controller

-SmartVineyard Controller is an embedded system designed to optimize irrigation for terraced vineyards, ensuring efficient water distribution and energy use.
+Smart-Irrigation Controller is an embedded system designed to optimize irrigation for terraced vineyards, ensuring efficient water distribution and energy use.
 This project leverages embedded system principles to address real-world agricultural challenges, blending technology with sustainability.

 ## Project Overview